Gremlin: Popularization by Roald Dahl

 The film project was reduced to an animated short and eventually cancelled in August 1943, when copyright and RAF rights could not be resolved.
 But thanks mainly to Disney, the story had its share of publicity, which helped in introducing the concept to a wider audience.
 Issues #33–41 of Walt Disney's Comics and Stories published between June 1943 and February 1944 contained a nine-episode series of short silent stories featuring a Gremlin Gus as their star.
 The first was drawn by Vivie Risto, and the rest of them by Walt Kelly.
 This served as their introduction to the comic book audience as they are human gremlins who lived in their own village as little flying human people.

 While Roald Dahl was famous for making gremlins known worldwide, many returning Air Servicemen swear they saw creatures tinkering with their equipment.
 One crewman swore he saw one before an engine malfunction that caused his B-25 Mitchell bomber to rapidly lose altitude, forcing the aircraft to return to base.
 Folklorist Hazen likewise offers his own alleged eyewitness testimony of these creatures, which appeared in an academically praised and peer-reviewed publication, describing an occasion he found "a parted cable which bore obvious tooth marks in spite of the fact that the break occurred in a most inaccessible part of the plane".
 At this point, Hazen states he heard "a gruff voice" demand, "How many times must you be told to obey orders and not tackle jobs you aren't qualified for? – This is how it should be done."
 Upon which Hazen heard a "musical twang" and another cable was parted.

-Critics of this idea state that the stress of combat and the dizzying heights caused such hallucinations, often believed to be a coping mechanism of the mind to help explain the many problems aircraft faced whilst in combat.
+Critics of this idea state that the stress of combat and the dizzying heights caused such hallucinations, often believed to be a coping mechanism of the mind to help explain the many problems aircraft faced while in combat.